 Associate Professor of Christian Formation and Culture

-Safwat Marzouk grew up where the interfaith dialogue among Christians, Jews, and Muslims influences daily life.
-As a Christian in Egypt, Safwat focused on study of the Old Testament to better understand God’s shalom.
+Safwat Marzouk, PhD, grew up where interfaith dialogue among Christians, Jews and Muslims influences daily life.
+As a Christian in Egypt, he focused on studying the Old Testament to better understand God’s vision of shalom.

 Ben Ollenburger is a storyteller.
 This gift often inspires both laughter and new insight.
 He also pursues the work of theology with passion and discipline.